La Conga – 1551 N. Vine

 Don the Beachcomber

-The club temporarily lost its liquor license in January 1936, branded by the State Board of Equalization as an “undesirable liquor establishment” for violation of liquor ordinances.
 In May 1937, Don the Beachcomber opened in a new spot across the street from the old one, at 1727 N. McCadden.
-Once a second location of the popular Tick Tock Tearoom at 1716 N. Cahuenga, the new location also had a restaurant that served exotic Cantonese fare.
+Once a second location of the popular Tick Tock Tearoom at 1716 N. Cahuenga, the new location also had an expanded restaurant that served exotic Cantonese fare.

 Postcard view of Don the Beachcomber at 1727 N.McCadden c.
 1949.
 Huntington Library photo.